 15.00 When you’ve had enough impressions, it’s time to jump on board and go back to the city centre.

 16.00 Perhaps you’re getting a bit tired?
 Nap-time!
 If not, perhaps an afternoon drink will do the trick.
 Why not hit one of the many rooftop bars in the city?
 In Tjuvholmen, you’ll find the designed hotel The Thief, and we happen to know that the rooftop bar (link) is just as amazing as the hotel itself.

 18.00 Time to change your point of view and head to the bohemian part of Oslo’s inner-city – Grünerlokka.
 Walk towards Youngstorget by foot and continue on Torggata.
 When you see the bridges crossing the river Akerselva, you’re about to arrive.

-18.30 Pre-dinner drink at Schouskjelleren Mikrobryggeri is a micro-brewery with a bar in the cellar and the beer is, just as you can imagine, delicious.
+18.30 Pre-dinner drink at Schouskjelleren Mikrobryggeri is a microbrewery with a bar in the cellar, and the beer is, just as you can imagine, delicious.

 19.30 Dinner at Vulkan Mathall.
 This indoor food hall has something for every taste and budget, and the atmosphere is nice to be in.

 22.00 End the day with a drink at Himkok, one of the best cocktail bars in the city.
-This diverse place is enormously popular with the locals, so expect a crowd on a weekend.
+This diverse place is enormously popular with the locals, so expect a crowd on the weekend.